yolapop/slate/source/index.md

 }
 ```

-> If success, the response header is 201 with the resource in the body
+> If success, the response header is `201 Created` with the resource in the body

-This API is for administrator only.
+This API is for administrators only.

 ### REQUEST BODY